acrazing/dpdm/README.md

 - Supports `CommonJS`, `ESM`.
 - Supports `JavaScript` and `TypeScript` completely.
   - Supports TypeScript [path mapping](https://www.typescriptlang.org/docs/handbook/module-resolution.html#path-mapping).
-  - Supports ignore TypeScript type dependency
+  - Supports ignore type dependency by transpile TypeScript to JavaScript
+  - Supports detect static dependency only by evaluate TypeScript AST
 - Light weight: use [typescript](https://npmjs.com/package/typescript) to parse all modules.
 - Fast: use asynchronous API to load modules.
 - Stable output: This is compared to madge, whose results are completely inconclusive when analyze `TypeScript`.